dean-git/metro-transit/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
-This will run the full test suite.\
+Press 'a' to run the full test suite with watcher running.
+Follow provided intructions for other options.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`